symbiotic-engineering/OpenFLASH/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3.  **Explore the `docs/` and `package/test` directory:** These directories contain scripts and notebooks demonstrating how to use the open-flash framework for different problems.
+3.  **Explore the `docs/` and `package/test` directory:** These directories contain scripts and notebooks demonstrating how to use the MEEM framework for different problems.
 Run these examples to understand the workflow.
-4.  **Refer to the documentation in the `docs/` directory:** The documentation provides detailed information on the different modules and classes within the `open_flash` package.
+4.  **Refer to the documentation in the `docs/` directory:** The documentation provides detailed information on the different modules and classes within the `meem` package.

 ## References